rikit03/NOC-Infrastructure-Monitoring-Incident-Response-Lab/README.md

         NOC-Host01          NOC-Host02
 ```

-The topology provides a simulated network environment for future availability, connectivity, and network incident scenarios.
+The topology provides a simulated network environment for availability, connectivity, and future network-device monitoring scenarios.

+> **Note:** The EVE-NG topology is operational as a simulation environment.
+Direct Zabbix monitoring of the simulated router/switch is a future enhancement and is not being claimed as completed monitoring functionality.

 ---